Anvell/versioning-gradle-plugin/README.md

 # Versioning Gradle Plugin

-Calculate and apply automatic [CalVer](https://calver.org) tags to your project.
+Calculate and apply automatic [CalVer](https://calver.org) commits and tags to your project.

 ## Setup